 Since I did not come from old money, and my parents worked hard for everything we owned, I became frugal.
 That’s especially true during my adult years when I moved out of the house and lived independently.
 In reality, I only had a mattress, a study table, and a chair in the apartment in the first year – all my clothes and other belongings remained in boxes because I did not want to buy new furniture.

 Then, one day, I saw a neighbor leaving an old couch and a wardrobe closet on the sidewalk.
 They nodded when I asked if I could take them, so all I had to do was reupholster the couch and repaint the cabinet.
-Not only did my neighbor have two fewer pieces of furniture to throw away, but I almost spent nothing to have a brand-new-looking couch and closet.
+Not only did my neighbor and other people have two fewer pieces of furniture to throw away, but I almost spent nothing to have a brand-new-looking couch and closet.

 I Need Not Worry About Increasing My Carbon Footprint